Tips and Tricks for Cooking Potatoes in the Oven

 There are all kinds of recipe, methods, and instructions for cooking potatoes in the oven and so I thought I’d collect up some of the most useful information for you in one place.
 I know that baking a potato doesn’t sound like rocket science but with a little knowledge behind you, you’ll find success in this simple kitchen skill no matter the baking temperature, size of potato, and even if you are out of foil.

 Baked potatoes are one of my favorite easy things to make.
-They just take a little time but they are always a hit with the kids.
-I love that they can be a side dish or a main dish.
-And I love that you can dress them up in so many different ways!
+I love that they can be a side dish with recipes like my famous chicken legs or a main dish.
 There’s just so many ways to top a baked potato that you’ll never have time to get bored with them.
-Plus them are easy to find, inexpensive to buy, and what kid doesn’t love a potato?!
+Plus they are easy to find, inexpensive to buy, and what kid doesn’t love a potato?!
 Long live the mighty baked potato!

-A: Use a size that makes sense for you meal and your family.
+Use a size that makes sense for you meal and your family.
 The key is to cook potatoes that are similar in size so that they finish cooking at the same time.
 If I’m serving baked potatoes as a main dish, I’ll choose large baking potatoes.
 If the baked potatoes are a side to accompany other things, I’ll pick small to medium potatoes.
-I also tend to pick smaller potatoes more often because they cook faster and I have little kids in my family.
-We tend to waste less if everyone starts with a smaller potato, and I’ll often just cook a few extras for my husband or the big kids who might want more than one.

 Medium to Small Potatoes: